 If you value your relationship with your bank or your credit card company, while it is a little more of a hassle, depositing via Western Union or MoneyGram is a good way to avoid risking that relationship.

 One other benefit Western Union and MoneyGram deposits provide is freedom from “cash out restrictions”.
 When you deposit at an online poker site via credit card or eCheck, you generally have to wait a week (or even up to 20 business days for your check to clear before you can cash out.
 When you deposit via one of these leading transfer services your funds are free and clear of all “cash-out restrictions”.

 Is it Safe to Use Moneygram or Western Union for Poker in US?

 The challenge comes in that both MoneyGram and Western Union forbid their employees and their agent’s employees from accepting any transactions that are identified as gambling related.
 While there is no risk to your funds, if asked and you truthfully answer you’re depositing to play US poker online, even if this is legal in your state, the agent might refuse your transaction.

-As I’ve already alluded to in this article, the risks of depositing via echeck or credit card are far greater than MoneyGram or Western Union deposits.
+As I’ve already alluded to in this article, the risks of depositing via credit card are far greater than MoneyGram or Western Union deposits.
 Personally, as someone who values privacy, I prefer to make my deposits via one of these two cash transfer services rather than traditional means of deposit.
 The good news is that all major online poker sites accept one or both of these methods.

 Our top suggestion for depositing online via MoneyGram or Western Unions is Ignition Poker, previously known as Bovada, which has some of the softest US friendly poker games you’ll find online.